JasonSilvestri/jSilvestri2024WebApiDemoCollection/README.md

 This solution showcases a collection of projects demonstrating the integration of different frontend frameworks Jason is performing Discovery with (i.e., Angular, Vue, React, and Blazor) with a .NET Core Web API backend.
 Moreover, this solution contains multiple projects demonstrating the usage of Web API, JWT authentication, and various front-end frameworks for user authentication.

-## Solution Structure
+## VS Project & Solution Structure

 **The solution includes the following projects:**

-- **jSilvestri2024WebApiDemoCollection**: The main `jSilvestri2024WebApiDemoCollection` solution.
-This soluton includes all projects described below, but doesn't have any major function outside of that.
-In fact, all projects below were designed to also have their own, independent repositories, which can also be independently downloaded and/or run (respectfully).
+- **[Official jSilvestri 2024 Web API Demo Collection Project](https://github.com/JasonSilvestri/jSilvestri2024WebApiDemoCollection)**: The main `jSilvestri2024WebApiDemoCollection` solution.
+This soluton includes all projects described below, but doesn't have any major function outside having a place where all projects can be consumed at once.
+In fact, all projects below were also designed to have their own, independent repositories, which can be downloaded and/or run alone (respectfully).

 **The Shared Projects:**

 The following Projects are used to share common resources and information across all other projects.

-1. **[Jsx Web API](https://github.com/JasonSilvestri/JsxWebApi)**: The `JsxWebAPI` Project, is an ASP.NET Core Web API project with JWT authentication and generic CRUD operations.
+1. **[Jsx Web API Project](https://github.com/JasonSilvestri/JsxWebApi)**: The `JsxWebAPI` Project, is an ASP.NET Core Web API project with JWT authentication and generic CRUD operations.
-2. **[Jsx Class Library](https://github.com/JasonSilvestri/JsxClassLibrary)**: The `JsxClassLibrary` class library, is a shared library, containing constants, DTOs, and helper classes.
+2. **[Jsx Class Library Project](https://github.com/JasonSilvestri/JsxClassLibrary)**: The `JsxClassLibrary` class library, is a shared library, containing constants, DTOs, and helper classes.
-3. **[Jsx Shared Resources](https://github.com/JasonSilvestri/JsxSharedResources)**: The `JsxSharedResources` shared recources library, containing common HTML, CSS, JS, Images and other reuseable theming objects.
+3. **[Jsx Shared Resources Project](https://github.com/JasonSilvestri/JsxSharedResources)**: The `JsxSharedResources` shared recources library, containing common HTML, CSS, JS, Images and other reuseable theming objects.

 **The Web API Demo Projects:**